vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 23.02 release, generated as on Wed Nov 16 03:00:01 UTC 2022.
+These are the *DRAFT* release notes for the upcoming VPP 23.02 release, generated as on Thu Nov 17 02:53:21 UTC 2022.

 HIGHLIGHTS-PLACEHOLDER